AutumnMeowMeow/casciian/wiki/High-Level-Design.md

 done by composition:

 * MultiBackend and MultiScreen multiplex a single TApplication to multiple terminals.
-This is demonstrated by casciian.demos.Demo6: a single TApplication has *three* screens that can manipulate it: one Swing screen, one ECMA48 screen, and another Swing screen showing the application running inside a window.
 Keyboard and mouse events from any of these screens will update all of them at once.
 One could use MultiBackend/MultiScreen to build a detachable long-running application.

 * TWindowBackend performs user I/O of a Backend within the window of a different TApplication.